brcontainer/inphinit/README.md

 For check requeriments navigate with your web-browser to `http://localhost:8000/check.php` or `http://localhost/[project_name]/check.php`

-# Ngnix
+# Nginx

 For create Ngnix config run with terminal:

 ```
 cd /home/[project_name]/
-php check.php
+php generate-nginx.php
 ```

-And copy content to clipboard and adjust `ngnix.conf`
+And copy content to clipboard and adjust `nginx.conf`

 # IIS